n04ln/gilbert.nvim/README.md

   - Upload all gist-file related from current buffer to gist.
   - If it is success and `g:gilbert#is_allow_open_brower==1`, Open your browser.
   - Should be load by `:GiLoad <GIST-ID>` to current buffer before execute OR already `:GiUpload` command from `NoName` buffer.
-  - And After execute this command, related buffer will be closed.
+  - And after execute this command, related buffer will be closed.
 ``` vim
 :GiPatch
 ```